Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

     continue
 ```

-+ By choosing the first one, the server will encrypt the flag and provide us the public RSA modulus and the encrypted flag.
++ By choosing the first one, the server will encrypt the flag and provide us with the public RSA modulus and the encrypted flag.

 ```py
 if option == '1':